-European, Asian and US polymers rise.
-WTI and Brent Crude static
+Read MoreEuropean and Asian polymers mixed, US fall.
+WTI and Brent Crude rise

-European polymer prices continued to rise over the week to 22nd March.
-There were increases of between 5 and 100 EUR per tonne reported in the prices of HDPE, LDPE, LLDPE, Polypropylene, PVC, ABS and Polystyrene.
-Asian polymers rose with increases of between 5 and 10 USD per tonne reported in the prices of […]
+European polymer prices were mixed over the week to 27th September.
+There were increases of 5 and 20 EUR per tonne reported in the prices of PVC and LDPE.
+There were reductions of between 5 and 50 EUR per tonne noted in the prices of PET, Polypropylene and ABS.
+In the UK, prices fell against […]

 Read More